 Markets are constantly changing.
 You need to be aware that prior to the market crash of 2007/2008, the value of Gold Certificate banknotes was sky high, and people were willing to pay a lot of money for them.
 However, by 2009, the economy had nearly halved, and no one was buying as much as they had been.

 Nevada Coin Mart is the number one buyer of US gold certificates in Las Vegas and Henderson, Nevada.
-We buy US gold certificates of any design and condition, and denomination.
-Our team will give you the top-dollar price of your items.
+We buy all kinds of US gold certificates.
 That’s why if you have US gold certificates in your possession, do not hesitate to come and visit us for a free evaluation of your items.
 Our experts will assist you throughout the whole valuation process.

 If you have questions on selling gold certificates visit us at 4065 S. Jones Blvd Las Vegas, NV 89103, or call us up at 702-998-4000.
 We are open 365 times a year, from 9 AM to 6 PM.